Theo Mawene: Preston North End

 Mawene began his youth career in the Preston North End academy at U12 level.
 Able to play as a central defender or wing back, he later moved into an attacking midfield role.
 Mawene progressed to sign a two-year scholarship deal in June 2023.
 His progression during the 2023–24 season was such that he joined first team training in late March 2024.
 Mawene was included in three late-season matchday squads and made his senior debut as a late substitute in a 3–0 Championship defeat to Leicester City on 29 April 2024.
 The appearance made him the club's seventh-youngest debutant.

 After involvement with the first team squad during pre-season, Mawene was included in 11 matchday squads during the 2024–25 regular season and made one appearance, as a late substitute in a 3–0 FA Cup quarter-final defeat to Aston Villa on 30 March 2025.
 After his scholarship lapsed at the end of the 2024–25 season, the club triggered its option of a further year.
 Mawene transferred away from Deepdale on 19 June 2025.

 Brentford

 On 19 June 2025, Mawene transferred to the B team at Premier League club Brentford and signed a "long-term" contract for a "significant undisclosed fee".
+He made 30 appearances during the 2025–26 season and was part of the squad which finished as league phase champions of the Professional U21 Development League.
+Mawene made two first team friendly appearances during the 2026–27 pre-season.